 REDUCE heat to medium.
 POUR eggs over mixture in skillet.
 As eggs begin to set, GENTLY PULL the eggs across the pan with an inverted turner.
 CONTINUE cooking until eggs are thickened and no visible liquid egg remains.
 Do not stir constantly.

 SPRINKLE with cheese.
 REMOVE from heat; cover pan.
 LET STAND until cheese is melted, 2 to 3 minutes.

-A hearty sausage and egg skillet, filling enough for breakfast, lunch or dinner.
+A hearty breakfast skillet with sausage and egg is filling enough for breakfast, lunch, or dinner.

 Avoid cast iron.
 Eggs scrambled in a cast iron skillet can turn a greenish shade.
 This harmless but unappealing color change is the result of a chemical reaction between iron in the pan and sulfur in egg whites.